aonschwartz/aonschwartz.github.io/about/index.md

 **[Walla Walla Girls Code a Career](http://www.union-bulletin.com/news/education/walla-walla-girls-code-a-career/article_16d6117e-d91b-11e7-b9a2-27de50645f1d.html)** \| Walla Walla Union-Bulletin \| A local program looks to introduce young girls to the notoriously male-centric world of computer programming.

-**[D.I.Y.
-Porn](https://whitmanwire.com/feature/2017/11/09/d-i-y-porn/)** \| Whitman Wire \| Profile from college of a fellow student who does sexual performances for money on online forums.
-This is a common gig-economy style hustle for college-aged women looking for cash.
-The work enacts important questions around the nature of feminism, consent and (often misleading) cultural depictions of sexual pleasure.

-**[Animal Minds](https://whitmanwire.com/feature/2016/02/25/animal-minds/)** \| Whitman Wire \| Whitman professors researched animal brains to learn about humans.
-As the human-animal distinction blurs, so too does the ethical landscape.<br />

-## <a name="Essays"><a/> Essays

-**[Night at the Library](https://thebaffler.com/latest/a-night-at-the-library-schwartz)** \| The Baffler \| Searching for the future of public space at Brooklyn's Central Library.

-**[A night hunting ghosts at Joliet Prison](http://www.chicagomag.com/city-life/October-2018/A-Night-Hunting-Ghosts-at-Joliet-Prison/)** \| Chicago Magazine \| On the scene with paranormal investigators in a very spooky place.

-**[Whitman in China](http://andrewtheschwartz.com/2018/06/12/whitman-goes-to-china-the-question-is-where-to-go-after)** \| Walla Walla Union-Bulletin: Lifestyles Magazine \| Profile of Whitman College program that sends recent graduates to teach English in China.
-Reported from both Xi'an and Walla Walla, the piece explores the ambivalent, purgatorial nature of the expat life in China.
-It was published in _Lifestyles_, the Union-Bulletin’s monthly magazine.

-**[Walla Walla Pub Crawl](https://whitmanwire.com/feature/2015/11/19/a-walla-walla-pub-crawl/)** \| Whitman Wire \| Account of drunken bender won 2015 Hosokawa Award for best feature story of the year.

-**[The Missionary Retires](https://whitmanwire.com/magazine-2/2017/05/12/the-missionary-retires/)** \| Whitman Wire: Circuit Magazine \| After nearly a century of debate, Whitman College did away with its controversial mascot.
-This feature piece explores the meaning and implications of that break from the past.

-**[Postcard from Standing Rock](https://mangoprism.com/2016/11/15/postcard-from-standing-rock-get-your-pistol-white-man/)** \| Mangoprism \| Personal account of the Dakota Access Pipelines protests at Standing Rock.

-**[Takemoto Sensei: on Home](http://andrewtheschwartz.com/2018/06/29/takemoto-sensei-on-home/)** \| Whitman Wire: Circuit Magazine \| Profile of Whitman professor Ron Akira Takemoto, a Zen Master who here explores the nature of "home."

-**[Quiet in the Wallowas](https://whitmanwire.com/feature/2016/04/21/remember-kip-rand/)** \| Whitman Wire \| Account and tribute in reference to the tragic death the director of the Wallowa Avalanche Center, a young man who had led my own avalanche safety course earlier in the year.